chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

    http://www.codecademy.com/tracks/ruby

-What an external link looks like after it's built:
+and what an external link looks like after it's built:

 "A great tool for learning Ruby is http://www.codecademy.com/tracks/ruby."